quq99/quq99-site/content/blog/2019-0708/fritz.md

 # Fritz Androide SDK

-Fritz is a platform that allow you to create ML features in your mobile applications with ease.
+Fritz is a platform that allows you to create ML features in your mobile applications with ease.
 [Fritz repo](<https://github.com/fritzlabs/fritz-repository>)